 - Bake for 14-16 minutes or until lightly browned around the edges.
 Cool completely.

 - Use an electric mixer to whip the cream cheese until fluffy.
 Add the powdered sweetener.
-Add the half and half 1 tsp at a time until it is spreadable.
+Add the half and half 1 teaspoon at a time until it is spreadable.
 Add the vanilla and mix well.
 Use to top the cooled cookies.
 Top with fresh berries.
 Store in the refrigerator.